thomasgtaylor/how.wtf/content/post/2023-02-22-difference-between-continue-and-pass-in-python.md

 ---
-title: Difference between continue and pass in Python
-date: 2023-02-22T00:10:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-02-22 00:10:00-04:00
 description: When to use continue vs. pass in Python.
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Difference between continue and pass in Python
 ---

 ## Using the `continue` statement